HalalBooking guide to halal-friendly holidays in Bodrum

 Located in the southwest of Milas, on Mount Manastır, İncirliin Cave is a sight to behold thanks to its geological structure and historical remnants.
-The cave is 1132 feet long.
+The cave is 345 meters long.
 Inside, there are many rooms which are interconnected with steep passages.
-There is also a 508-foot-long walking path in the cave.
+There is also a 155-meter-long walking path in the cave.
 The cave is still geologically active and only a certain part of it can be seen by visitors.

 Although it has only 2 inhabitants today, the village of Sandima has a rich history of 600 years.
 Located on the Yalıkavak hills, Sandima is a village of stone houses and is known as the village where the Turkmen Turks once lived.
 In the 1950s, the people living in the village moved to a new settlement in Yalıkavak and gradually abandoned Sandima.
 Now popular with tourists who like taking photos, the village has a peaceful atmosphere and an unspoiled nature.